 It’s tempting to mega-dose vitamins and chug orange juice at the first sign of sniffles.
 But it can take weeks or even months to correct nutritional deficiencies and build up vitamins in your system.

 Accordingly, your best defense against sickness is practicing immune-boosting habits every day, not just when you’re in panic mode.
-That means getting plenty of sleep, exercising regularly, eating a balanced diet, and (of course) taking your vitamins—you can even get your daily dose of zinc when you brush your teeth!
+That means getting plenty of sleep, exercising regularly, eating a balanced diet, and (of course) taking your vitamins—you can even get your daily dose of zinc when you brush your teeth or get a boost of zinc every time you freshen you breath.

 You might not be able to conquer your cold completely, but healthy habits can make sick days a lot more manageable.